GoogleCloudPlatform/firebase-extensions/palm-secure-backend/PREINSTALL.md

 > ⚠️ The PaLM API is currently in public preview.
 For details and limitations, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).
+> **Please ensure that you have already signed up for the [waitlist](https://makersuite.google.com/waitlist) and have been approved before installing the extension.**

 This extension helps you call the PaLM API from your frontend client application without exposing your API key directly in the frontend code.